-- 1. There must be two certified referees in appropriate and matching attire; for example, black pants and a black and white striped referee shirt. - There must be two scorekeepers and one timekeeper, the scorekeepers also act as line monitors.
+- 5.1.1 There must be two certified officials/referees in appropriate and matching attire; for example, black pants and a black and white striped referee shirt. - 5.2 Required Officials - 5.2.1 There must be two scorekeepers and one timekeeper, the scorekeepers also act as line monitors.
 See Sport specific manual from minor official's information.